jina-ai/jina/docs/advanced/experimental/sandbox.md

 ## Version Consistency

-The Jina version inside the Sandbox will be the same as the one in the Gateway.
-The Gateway means the place where the Flow was run.
+The Jina version inside the Sandbox will be the same as the one in the place where the Flow was run.
+For example, if you run the Flow in your local machine, then it's the version of Jina in your local pip packages.

-## Mixed with local Executors
+## Mixed with non-sandbox Executors

-It can also be mixed with local Executors.
+It can also be mixed with non-sandbox Executors.
+For example, pure Python class.

 ```python
 from jina import Flow, Document, DocumentArray, Executor, requests